My Mama, Esther LeBaron McDonald de Spencer

 “I was like the Savior of the family, so to speak.
 So, though I was the middle child, I wasn’t insignificant the way a middle child often is … especially since I was the only girl ‘mongst all them boys!”

 * Please note: When I quote/ paraphrase things Mother said, way back when, please don’t think I agree, by any means, with all her ideas or ways of thinking and doing.

 That’s the way I was raised.
 But that was a long time ago.
 Since then, I have routed out a lot of these backward beliefs, and ways of thinking, and behaving — Let’s hope! — Not only in my values but in my lack of prejudice, as well as in my rationality and understanding.

 Perhaps Mama even changed a bit, in her outlook and values, too, before she died at age ninety-two.
 I wasn’t around to see.

-Continued in: “My Memoirs Backstory: My Mama, Esther LeBaron Spencer de McDonald, Pt 7”
+Continued in: “My Memoir: My Mama, Esther LeBaron McDonald de Spencer, Pt 7”